deliteser112/eclipse-platform-releng-buildtools/db/README.md

     follow the V{id}__{description text}.sql, where {id} is a number that is higher than all existing scripts in that folder.
 Also note that it is a **double** underscore in the naming pattern.
-*   Run :db:tests from the Gradle root project.
-The SchemaTest will fail because the new schema does not match the gold file.
+*   Run the `:db:test` task from the Gradle root project.
+The SchemaTest will fail because the new schema does not match the golden file.
 *   Copy db/build/resources/test/testcontainer/mount/dump.txt to the golden file (db/src/main/resources/sql/schema/nomulus.golden.sql).
 Diff it against the old version and verify that all changes are expected.
-*   Retrun :db:tests.
+*   Rerun the `:db:test` task.
 This time all tests should pass.

 Relevant files (under db/src/main/resources/sql/schema/):